-Instead of waiting five years from now to put yourself in this stressful situation, why not start speaking with native speakers today?
+Instead of waiting until you feel “ready”, why not start speaking with native speakers today?

 There’s no time like the present for authentic language practice with real French speakers.